Russian spy: What happened to the Skripals?

 They are taken to hospital along with police officer Det Sgt Nick Bailey, attending the incident.

-Yulia Skripal was discharged from hospital on Monday 9 April.
-Her father's condition is said to be improving.
-Det Sgt Bailey was discharged in March.
+Yulia Skripal was discharged from hospital on 9 April and moved to a secure location.

+Sergei Skripal left hospital a month later.
+He was able to walk, and had talked to police at length, but was expected to continue his recovery somewhere away form hospital.

 Police note: all times approximate.